Absolute Return Funds - What’s it all about?

 There is a lot of jargon caught up with Absolute Return funds, making them harder for the investor to understand.
 Terms such as Generating Alpha (this is the element of fund performance that is attributable to the actions and skill of the manager) and Beta (this is the return that comes from simply being in a particular market or asset class).

 The added problem for investors is that there is no single definition of what constitutes an Absolute Return fund.
-Funds are spread around several sectors and can also adopt widely differing investment strategies.
+Funds are spread around several sectors and can adopt widely differing investment strategies.

 Within the Absolute Return sector alone there are equity funds, bond funds, currency funds and multi-asset funds, each with their own absolute return target.